Hyena: Optimizing Homomorphically Encrypted Convolution for Private CNN Inference: Proposed Convolution

-If we choose the encryption parameters ($p, n$) such that $h_{p,n}$ can be minimized, noise growth can be greatly reduced, resulting in a further decrease in computation.
-To this end, we note that the plaintext containing $[k,-k]$ rather than $[1, -1]$ has two non-zero coefficients, which are $kh_{p,n}\ (\textrm{mod}\ p)$\footnote{{\bf PMult} with a plaintext containing $[k,-k]$ does not change the inference result because all the outputs are scaled by the same amount $k$.}.
-Since noise growth in {\bf PMult} is proportional to the plaintext coefficient values, for given $p$ and $n$, noise can be minimized by finding an integer $k$ to minimize $kh_{p,n}\ (\textrm{mod}\ p)$.
+Going one step further, if we choose the encryption parameters ($p, n$) such that $h_{p,n}$ can be minimized, noise growth can be reduced more, resulting in a further decrease in computation.
+To this end, we note that the plaintext containing $[k,-k]$ ($k \in \mathbb{Z}$) also has two non-zero coefficients, which are $kh_{p,n}\ (\textrm{mod}\ p)$.\footnote{{\bf PMult} with a plaintext containing $[k,-k]$ does not change the inference result because all the convolution outputs are scaled by the same amount $k$.} Since noise growth in {\bf PMult} is proportional to the plaintext coefficient values, for given $p$ and $n$, noise can be minimized by finding an integer $k$ to minimize $kh_{p,n}\ (\textrm{mod}\ p)$.
 Based on this insight, our parameter selection procedure is done as follows: 1) To enable SIMD packing, find $(n,p,q)$ such that $p \equiv 1 \ (\textrm{mod}\ 2n)$ and $q \equiv 1 \ (\textrm{mod}\ 2n)$.
-2) For each $(n,p)$ obtained from 1), compute $h_{p,n}$, the non-zero coefficient of the plaintext polynomial containing $[1,-1]$.
+2) For each $(n,p)$ obtained from 1), compute $h_{p,n}$, the non-zero coefficient of the plaintext polynomial packing $[1,-1]$.
 3) Find an integer $k$ such that $kh_{p,n}\ (\textrm{mod}\ p)$ is minimized.
-From this procedure, for optimal performance with Gazelle's encryption parameters, we can find $k$=11.
-With this selection, {\bf PMult} in the proposed convolution increases noise by at most 21 bits only. \ignore{It is possible to precompute both $h_{p,n}$ and $k$ for all utilized $n$ and $p$.} This saves the additional noise budget and allows us to choose an even larger decomposition base for {\bf HRot}, thereby reducing the computation latency.
+For instance, from this procedure, we can obtain $k$=11 when $n$=2048 and $p$=307201, and {\bf PMult} with a plaintext containing $[-11, 11]$ increases noise by at most 21 bits only. \ignore{It is possible to precompute both $h_{p,n}$ and $k$ for all utilized $n$ and $p$.} Employing this technique saves additional noise budget and allows Hyena to choose an even larger decomposition base for {\bf HRot}, thereby reducing the computation latency.

 \ignore{

 } \ignore{

 }